delta3d/delta3d/delta3d/examples/testPython/readme.txt

 - Double-click testPython.exe.
 - At the Python prompt inside the console/terminal type: execfile('../examples/testPython/flyhelo.py')
+- Alternatively hit the 'S' key to kick off the script automatically using dtScript::ScriptManager

 To build from source:
 - Open examples/testPython/testPython.sln.